soyoungryu/NSF-CAREER-PTM/README.md

 # NSF-CAREER-PTM
-CAREER: Bioinformatic algorithm and infrastructure development for post-translational modification analysis \newline **The results of NSF CAREER project can be found in this directory.**
+CAREER: Bioinformatic algorithm and infrastructure development for post-translational modification analysis

+**The results of NSF CAREER project can be found in this directory.**

 ## Abstract